AndreaRedaelli/FirstGuiPython/README.md

 # FirstGuiPython
+this is the classic HelloWorld inside a GUI
 Library : tkinter
-this is the classic HelloWorld insiede a GUI